Some U.S. states turn to vaccine mandates for key workers as COVID cases rise - Up News Info

 Cuomo also announced that all employees of the Metropolitan Transportation Authority, which runs the trains and subways, and all the workers from his state for the Port Authority of New York and New Jersey, which oversees the region’s bridges, airports, and tunnels, would need to be vaccinated by Labor Day on Sept.
 6 or submit to weekly testing.

 New Jersey Governor Phil Murphy said state health care workers and employees who work in jails must by vaccinated by Sept.
 7 or face testing twice a week.
-Murphy said there have been 50 deaths among the fully vaccinated in his state, a small fraction of the roughly 24,000 COVID-19 fatalities.
+New Jersey added employees of nursing homes and other long-term care facilities to its vaccination-or-test rule after active outbreaks in those facilities doubled in the past two weeks to 38.

+Murphy said his current stance marked the “floor,” suggesting he could expand the scope of such mandates, and he encouraged private companies to follow his lead.

+“There is nothing stopping any employer from implementing at least as rigorous a policy,” Murphy said.
+“The surest way to end this pandemic is through vaccination.”

 The push comes on the heels of a decision by President Joe Biden to require millions of federal workers and contractors to show proof of vaccination or be subject to weekly or twice-weekly COVID-19 tests.